 You should place each starter database provide with the Clustered Database Platform into archive log mode.
 You must choose a location to which the redo log files may be copied and to specify it in the server parameter file.
-For Oracle9i with Sun Cluster High Availability software, you can use an area on the shared storage device; however, the location must be on a UFS file system, not a raw partition.
+For Oracle9i RAC, you must set it up on each instance.